rishabh98080/Currency-Converter-in-Java/README.md

 >I am using an API that is free from the website : https://www.exchangerate-api.com/

->I am using library that needs to be imported externally that is provided inside the lib folder.
+>I am using library that needs to be imported externally that needs to be put inside a lib folder.

 >Use these commands to use the lib.
       > javac -cp ".;lib/json.jar" CurrencyConverter.java